-Keep seeds moisturized by wrapping it in a plastic cover.
+Keep seeds moisturized by wrapping them in a plastic cover.
 Eucalyptus likes water, and the right moisture level is essential for the seed to germinate properly.

-You will start seeing thin seedling around a month, and in 6 months, it will grow into a 15 to 20-inch small tree.
-The growing eucalyptus stems are fragile, handle it with care, so it doesn’t accidentally break.
+You will start seeing thin seedlings around a month, and in 6 months, they will grow into a 15 to 20-inch small tree.
+The growing eucalyptus stems are fragile, handle them with care, so it doesn’t accidentally break.

 Eucalyptus can be quickly grown through seed, and you can also clone it from the existing tree by doing a rooting cutting.
 For rooting to be successful, the tree should be between two months to a year old.

 To get started, pick a tree that is grown in the current season as the older trees may not grow roots when doing the propagation.
 Cut the stem, which is at least five to six inches long, and have a couple of leaves on it.

 Make sure the cut is clean, so it doesn’t get infected after planting.
 Use a pruning shear that usually provides a cleaner cut.
 Make the cut slightly below the leaf node to have some room to attach.
 Keep the cut moist by dropping the cut in a bucket filled with water.

 You can also wrap the stems in a damp cloth or moist paper towel to keep them wet.
 Using a sharp knife, remove the leaves from the bottom of the stem.
 Apply the rooting hormone such as perlite into the stem and put slow-release fertilizer in the soil mixture.
 Mix it all together, so there are no dry spots left before putting it in the pot.